 A double opt-in could be a better choice for your business.
 It means subscribers can confirm they are real and are genuinely interested in your business.

-You can then work on nurturing leads.
+You can then work on maintaining a clean email list and nurturing leads.

 Like call forwarding in telecoms, it ensures there is always someone at the end of your emails.
 They have been verified, and your messages have a recipient.